capdevon/jme-navmesh-ai/README.md

 # jme3-recast4j-test-1
-This is a demonstration Application to show how to use [recast4j](https://github.com/ppiastucki/recast4j) (a java only port of recast+detour) with jMonkeyEngine3.
+This project is the union of projects **jme3-recast4j** and **jme-recast4j-demo**.
+It contains a number of useful classes that show how to use the [recast4j](https://github.com/ppiastucki/recast4j) library with jMonkeyEngine3.

 Updated Libraries: